 Citizen involvement in the Transportation Improvement Program process is promoted through the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's Public Involvement Process which was developed and adopted pursuant to Title 23 United States Code of Federal Regulations Section 450.316(b)(1) requirements.
 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Involvement Plan describes a process to involve the public, including private transportation operators, in the transportation planning process, including the annual development of the Transportation Improvement Program, in accordance with Subsection 339.175(7), Florida Statutes.
-In addition, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Involvement Plan, which was last updated in October 2011, includes strategies to address service equity, including outreach to socioeconomic communities that have traditionally been underrepresented in the transportation Planning Organization for the Gainesville Urbanized Area also sponsors workshops and charrettes, as necessary, regarding projects in the Transportation Improvement Program is also available on the www.ncfrpc.org/mtpo website.
+In addition, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Involvement Plan, which was last updated in October 2011, includes strategies to address service equity, including outreach to socioeconomic communities that have traditionally been underrepresented in the transportation planning process and the Title VI/Nondiscrimination Notice.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area also sponsors workshops and charrettes, as necessary, regarding projects in the Transportation Improvement Program.
+The Transportation Improvement Program is also available on the www.ncfrpc.org/mtpo website.